-Avi Feder: When was your first introduction to Yachad?
+Avi Feder: What was your introduction to Yachad?

-Avi: What is something you are looking forward to in Yachad?
+Avi Feder: What is the next Yachad program you are looking forward to?

-Avi: Have you ever been to a Yachad Shabbaton outside of NY?
+Avi Feder: Have you ever been to a Yachad Shabbaton outside of the Tri-State area?

-Avi: What is your favorite part of Yachad programs?
+Avi: What is your favorite part of Yachad program?

 Avi: What is your favorite Shabbos food?